 Another thing to be careful about is going too public with your new venture.
 Ironically, an online business that you want people to see may come to the attention of your boss, who may not appreciate you dedicating yourself to something other than what he pays you to do.

 The solutions may appear obvious and here they are:

 1) When you are at work, make that your focus.

 2) Take the steps I recommend above to avoid burn out.
 Get plenty of sleep.

-3) Don’t do things that will drawn attention to your online business from your employer.
+3) Don’t do things that will draw attention to your online business from your employer.
 Don’t brag about your business to colleagues.
 Avoid putting photos on your blog site initially.
-Definitely don’t put that you hate your boss and your job in the About me section…
+Definitely, don’t put that you hate your boss and your job in the About me section…

-i hope you you find this information helpful.
-If nothing else it will help you avoid unnecessary stress when setting up your online business alongside a full time job.
+I hope you find this information helpful.
+If nothing else it will help you avoid unnecessary stress when setting up your online business alongside a full-time job.
 If anybody has any other challenges and solutions, please add them in the comments below.